RWS/studio-api-docs/apiconcepts/translationmemory/maintaining_translation_memories.md

 * Filter for a subset of the TM, e.g. all units created on or after a specific date

-  In <Var:ProductName>, the maintenance work is typically done by users in a side-by-side TM view.
+  In Var:ProductName, the maintenance work is typically done by users in a side-by-side TM view.

   <img style="display:block; " src="images/TmMaintenance.jpg"/>